-Legal action has been launched against the franchisee of fuel giant Caltex for allegedly falsifying wage records, following the discovery of inconsistencies provided by the company and its accountant.
+Legal action has been launched against a franchisee of fuel giant Caltex for allegedly falsifying wage records, following the discovery of inconsistencies provided by the company and its accountant.

 Caltex franchisee Peter Dagher and his company Aulion, who operate the Caltex Five Dock service station in Sydney’s inner west, will face the Federal Circuit Court on 21 December after an investigation by the Fair Work Ombudsman (FWO) as part of a proactive compliance activity involving audits of 15 Caltex service stations nationally.